Farama-Foundation/Gymnasium/docs/environments/third_party_environments.md

 ### [ highway-env](https://github.com/eleurent/highway-env)

-An environment for behavioural planning in autonomous driving, with an emphasis on high-level perception and decision rather than low-level sensing and control.
-The difficulty of the task lies in understanding the social interactions with other drivers, whose behaviours are uncertain.
+An environment for behavioral planning in autonomous driving, with an emphasis on high-level perception and decision rather than low-level sensing and control.
+The difficulty of the task lies in understanding the social interactions with other drivers, whose behaviors are uncertain.
 Several scenes are proposed, such as highway, merge, intersection and roundabout.

 ### [ LongiControl](https://github.com/dynamik1703/gym_longicontrol)

 An environment for the stochastic longitudinal control of an electric vehicle.
-It is intended to be a descriptive and comprehensible example for a continuous real-world problem within the field of autonomous driving.
+It is intended to be a descriptive and comprehensible example of a continuous real-world problem within the field of autonomous driving.

 ### [ sumo-rl](https://github.com/LucasAlegre/sumo-rl)